Spain national cricket team

-The Spanish national cricket team is the team that represents Spain in international cricket.
+The Spanish national cricket team represents Spain in international cricket.
 They became an affiliate member of the International Cricket Council (ICC) in 1992 and an associate member in 2017.
 They made their international debut in the ECC Trophy in 2001, finishing in 6th place.
 They played in the tournament again in 2001, this time finishing seventh.
-In the equivalent tournament in 2005, the European Affiliates Championship, they put in a much improved performance to finish in third, just missing out on promotion to Division Two of the European Championship.
-They played in Division Three of that tournament in 2007 and will play in Division Three once again in 2009.
+In the equivalent tournament in 2005, the European Affiliates Championship, they put in a much improved performance to finish third, just missing out on promotion to Division Two of the European Championship.
+They played in Division Three of that tournament in 2007 and again in 2009.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Spain and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Spain and other ICC members after 1 January 2019 were to have the T20I status.

 History

 Cricket is first recorded as being played in Spain in the year 1809 by soldiers of General Lord Wellesley (later the Duke of Wellington).
 During the Peninsular War the soldiers played the game in and around Ciudad Rodrigo, Lugo and Orense.
 There are many records of the game being played by visiting British land and sea forces, either among themselves or against local British expatriate communities.

 The game entered a new era in Spain with the founding of Madrid Cricket Club in 1975.
 It was based at first on British and Indian players, but soon West Indian and Spanish members joined.

 In June 1989, a National Executive Committee was formed and the first steps were taken to unify all of the cricket playing clubs in Spain.